 Every insurance company has their own tracking device.
-Progressive has "Snapshot," State Farm has "In-Drive," Safeco has "Right Track," and so habits.
+Progressive has "Snapshot," State Farm has "In-Drive," Safeco has "Right Track".
 Each company uses these devices differently.
-Most of the companies these days will no longer increase your premiums.
-They have learned that increasing clients rates is not a good way to encourage consumers to sign up for programs.
+Most of the companies no longer increase your premiums.
+They have learned that increasing clients' rates is not a good way to encourage consumers to sign up for programs.
 However, the stigma is still there.

-Some companies require that the device is plugged into the vehicle for the duration of the program.
+Some companies require that the device be plugged into the vehicle for the duration of the program.
 This means that many clients are constantly having their vehicles monitored year round.
 However, other companies only require you to drive with the device in your vehicle for a few months.
 This gives them an idea of what kind of driver you are and they base their discounts on this short time frame.
-After a few months, you simply send the device back in the mail and keep the discount.
+After a few months, you simply mail the device back in and keep the discount.

 My Personal Experience with the device

-I do not believe in selling something that I myself have not tried.
-So, much to my wife's dismay, I signed up for the program with my insurance company about a month ago.
+I do not believe in selling something that I have not tried.
+So – much to my wife's dismay – about a month ago, I signed up for the program with my insurance company.
 It has been fun monitoring my driving more than anything else.
-The insurance company that I keep my home and auto with, requires that you keep the device plugged into your vehicle for 90 days.
-During that 90 days, they will give you a 10% discount on your premiums.
-They monitor your driving and base a discount between 2% and 25% off, based on your habits For me, that is a win-win scenario because it will not increase my rates.
+The insurance company I use for my home and auto policies requires that you keep the device plugged into your vehicle for 90 days.
+During that 90 days, they give you a 10% discount on your premiums.
+They monitor your driving and base a discount between 2% and 25% off, determined by your driving habits.
+To me that is a win-win scenario, because it will not increase my rates.

 What are the benefits of signing up?

 There are three main benefits of the program:

 - Saving money on rates and getting a discount on your auto insurance is the largest.
 The discounts range depending on your driving habits but many people average between a 5% and 20% discount per vehicle.